nikomatsakis/babysteps/babysteps/_posts/2019-12-10-async-interview-2-cramertj-part-2.md

 [async-init]: https://docs.rs/futures/0.3.1/futures/io/trait.AsyncRead.html#method.initializer

-cramertj's preferred solution to the problem would be to have some "poison" function that can take uninitialized memory and "bless" it such that it can be accessed without UB, though it would contain "random" bytes (this is basically what people intuitively expected from uninitialized memory, though in fact it is [not an accurate
+cramertj's preferred solution to the problem would be to have some "freeze" function that can take uninitialized memory and "bless" it such that it can be accessed without UB, though it would contain "random" bytes (this is basically what people intuitively expected from uninitialized memory, though in fact it is [not an accurate